shayansss/bioumat/README.md

-The following Fortran code was written by Seyed Shayan Sajjadinia:
 This code is the Fortran 77 version of the UMAT, FLOW, and SDVINI subroutines of the cartilage model, I firstly proposed in my Master's thesis.
 The model with minor modification was used in several publications.

 If you use this code in your work, please cite the following article as the reference, where you can also find more information about this code at: